leenasohail/PhysiGym/man/docstring/physigym.envs.ModelPhysiCellEnv.get_truncated.md

 ## description:
 ```
-            function to evaluate if the epoch reached the max_time specified.
+            function to evaluate if the episode reached the max_time specified.

 ```